floledermann/another-dimension/README.md

 ### Browser

-For direct use in the browser, download the file [`another-dimension.js`](https://raw.githubusercontent.com/floledermann/another-dimension/main/another-dimension.js) and load it using a `script` tag.
+For direct use in the browser, download the file [`another-dimension.js`](https://raw.githubusercontent.com/floledermann/another-dimension/main/another-dimension.js) and load it using a `&lt;script&gt;` tag.

 Add the attribute `data-another-dimension` to the script tag, specifying the global name to use for the Dimension object.
 This attribute needs to be included, otherwise no global name is assigned!